 What is anti-Christian sentiment?

 In an increasingly secular Europe that is moving away from its Christian roots, devote Christians are seen as ‘unusual’ and are becoming more and more marginalised.
-The below link to the ‘Observatory on Intolerance and Discrimination against Christians’ provides useful information and guidance related to anti-Christian sentiment.
+The link to the ‘Observatory on Intolerance and Discrimination against Christians’ provides useful information and guidance related to anti-Christian sentiment.